wannacrypt/information_theory/README.md

 # information_theory
-Encoding, decoding using Shannon-Fano coding
+Encoding, decoding using Shannon-Fano algorithm.

 Program:
 1) Finds all symbols (not only letters) in the text and computes their probabilities.